International Game Fish Association

-The International Game Fish Association (IGFA) is the leading authority on angling pursuits and the keeper of the most current world record fishing catches by fish categories.
-Fishermen who are sport fishers and anglers are careful to follow their stringent rules for fair play and line requirements in order to receive the honor of being listed in their annual "World Record Game Fishes" publication.
-The publication also gives fishing tips, and has an extensive fish identification guide.
-The IGFA is also an ardent proponent of aquatic habitat conservation, and cooperates with biologists all over the world.
+The International Game Fish Association (IGFA) is considered the leading authority on sports fishing and the keeper of the most current world record fishing catches by fish categories.
+They have an annual publication called the "World Record Game Fishes".
+The publication contains notable sports fishing achievements, fishing tips, and a fish identification guide.

-It is considered the world's governing body for sport fishing.

 IGFA is headquartered in Dania Beach, Florida.

-Philosophy

-IGFA's objectives are founded on the beliefs that game fish species, related food fish, and their habitats are economic, social, recreational, and aesthetic assets which must be maintained, wisely used and perpetuated; and that the sport of angling is an important recreational, economic, and social activity which the public must be educated to pursue in a manner consistent with sound sporting and conservation practices.

 Organization and structure

 The International Game Fish Association is a nonprofit, tax exempt organization, supported by its membership and governed by an executive committee and Board of Trustees.
 An elected International Committee of more than 300 sport fishermen and women represents the IGFA in fishing areas throughout the world.
 International Committee members act as liaisons between recreational fishermen, fishing clubs, local governments and fishery agencies in their areas and IGFA headquarters.

 Objectives, projects, and services

 The purpose of IGFA, as set forth in the early bylaws, is: "to encourage the study of game fishes for the sake of whatever pleasure, information, or benefit it may provide; to keep the sport of game fishing ethical, and to make its rules acceptable to the majority of anglers; to encourage this sport both as recreation and as a potential source of scientific data; to place such data at the disposal of as many human beings as possible; and to keep an attested and up-to-date chart of world record catches."
-The founding fathers of IGFA - including such sportfishing greats as Michael Lerner, Van Campen Heilner, Clive Firth, and Ernest Hemingway - obviously had foresight; the basic purposes they set forth have increased in importance through the years.
-Today's IGFA has not changed these goals; rather it has brought them to the attention of the angling public, enlarged upon them, added to them, and adapted them to the current and increasing needs of the sportfishing community.
+The IGFA at current has not changed these goals significantly; rather it has adapted them to the current and increasing needs of the sportfishing community.